jadianes/data-science-your-way/data-frames/EDA.md

 - Which are the countries with the highest and infectious TB incidence?
 - What is the general world tendency in the period from 1990 to 2007?
 - What countries don't follow that tendency?
-- What events might have defined that world tendency and why do we have countries out of tendency?
+- What other facts about the disease do we know that we can check with our data?

 ## Descriptive Statistics